What is the Swine Flu Vaccine and is it safe?

--We all must make up our own minds as to the risk involved in getting any type of vaccine as opposed to the risks there may be in not getting them.
+-We all have to make up our own minds as to the risk involved in getting any type of vaccine as opposed to the risks there may be in not getting them.

-The good news is this: If you're in good health, even if you do get the swine flu or the seasonal flu virus, you will be sick for a week or two, but in the vast majority of cases you will be fine thereafter.
+The good news is this: If you are in good health, even if you do get the swine flu or the seasonal flu virus, you will be sick for a week or two, but in the vast majority of cases you will find thereafter.

 -The problems generally arise among those who have serious existing health conditions, and then get the flu as well.

-At health-stories.org, we are of the opinion, that if you are in a high-risk group you should definitely consider receiving the swine flu vaccine in the future, and of course the the seasonal flu vaccine each year.
+At health-stories.org, we are of the opinion that if you are in a high-risk group you should definitely consider receiving the swine flu vaccine in the future, and of course the seasonal flu vaccine each year.

--See this Related story from one of our visitors, and her personal opinion about getting the flu vaccine.
+-See this Related story from one of our visitors, and her personal opinion on getting the flu vaccine.

-Talking with your doctor about any possible risk factors specific to your own personal health situation will help you to make an informed decision.
+Talking to your doctor about any possible risk factors specific to your own personal health situation will help you make an informed decision.